ravitripathi/ravitripathi.github.io/_posts/2022-03-12-Moving-a-Command-Line-Tool-project-to-Swift-Packages.md

 ---
 ![Swift Package](/assets/postAssets/swiftpackage.jpeg)

-Creating a command line Swift Package is great way to quickly build a command line tool for folks familiar with the language.
-Antoine van der Lee has written a [great article](https://www.avanderlee.com/swift/command-line-tool-package-manager/) on getting started with one.
+Creating an executable Swift Package is a great way to quickly build a command line tool for folks familiar with the language.
+[Antoine van der Lee](https://www.avanderlee.com) has written a [great article](https://www.avanderlee.com/swift/command-line-tool-package-manager/) on getting started with one.

-I recently moved an internal [command line tool](https://www.gojek.io/blog/using-custom-lint-rules-to-improve-our-dls-coverage) which use here at Gojek to a Swift Package from an Xcode Project.
-Moving away from a Xcode project presented some difficulties, which required workarounds, which I would document here.
+I recently moved an internal [command line tool](https://www.gojek.io/blog/using-custom-lint-rules-to-improve-our-dls-coverage) which we use here at Gojek to a Swift Package from an Xcode Project.
+Moving away from an Xcode project presented some difficulties, requiring some workarounds which I would talk about in this post.
 But before jumping into that, let's address a common query.

 ### But why not stick to an Xcode Command Line Target?

-Using SPM for building a command line tool instead of an Xcode Command Line Tool target has some benefits:
+Using SPM for building a command line tool instead of an Xcode Command Line target has some benefits:

 - Since the Swift Toolchain is [available on Windows and Linux](https://www.swift.org/getting-started/), you can compile your Swift Package on these platforms without any Xcode-specific tools.
 Use `swift build` and `swift test` to build and test a swift package respectively.

 - Adding test cases for Command Line Tool target in Xcode [has some caveats](https://developer.apple.com/forums/thread/52211), and often involves creating a separate dynamic framework for enclosing your core logic so that it can be unit tested independently.
 This is not a problem with Swift Packages, where a test target can be added for an executable.

 A command line tool is usually a single compiled executable, and having an additional `.framework` carrying the core logic makes it difficult to distribute.
-It also makes further optimisations difficult.
+It also makes further optimizations difficult.

-However, tools associated with Xcode are more mature when compared to SPM, which can make it difficult to migrate a project entirely to it.
+However, tools associated with Xcode are more mature when compared to SPM, which can make it difficult to migrate projects.

 ### Moving to SPM